skemper/www.jhu-oose.com/lectures/0/index.md

 # Solution

+**⚠️  I don’t like how the list below turned out.
+It wasn’t suppose to just list features—that’s what the [features list below](#features) is for.
+It was supposed to be more like: “People will bet their money on being able to stay away from technology, which will help with their addiction.
+According to this research paper \<insert research paper here\>, this sort of approach has been successful with other kinds of addictions.”**

 - Let people bet their money.
 - Check whether they used their time with technology appropriately.
 These goals are in tiers, for example, 30 minutes or one hour, and people play in their own brackets.
 - Either reward the user or not.